tokee/panoscripts/README.md

 large image and the tool `vips` is capable of merging these tiles into a single image with ease.

-## TODO

-Scripts that are not implemented yet.

-### validate_control_points.sh

-Given a grid of images as source for the panorama, this scripts validates the control points.
-It checks that images are connected to their neighbours and that they are not connected to other images.

 ### add_masks.sh

 Given a grid of images as source for the panorama, this scripts adds